FAQ regarding Transition to Blessed Edward Oldcorne Catholic College.

 As part of our transition programme we have several meetings with your Year 6 teachers and there is a well established process for gathering all of this information.

 We also visit our feeder schools to meet the students and staff personally.

 - How will I know how my child is getting on in school?

 We have a regular cycle of reporting and this information is sent home on a termly basis.

-During Year 7 there is an Expectations Evening within the first two weeks of September, followed by two further Parents Evenings during the academic year.
+Year 7 will have two Parents Evenings during the academic year.

 Of course, you may also contact your form tutor or Head of Year directly if you would like any more information at any time.

 - How do I contact the school if I have a concern about my child?